Biomedical-MR/resomapper/docs/handbook.md

 Processing of T maps is made thanks to the [MyRelax](https://github.com/fragrussu/MyRelax) library.

-(R2_filter)=
-### R{sup}`2` filter
-In the modalities that imply fitting the data to a model (DTI and T maps), you will be asked if you want to apply a R{sup}`2` filter.
-This filter will remove any pixels that have a R{sup}`2` value under a specified threshold, meaning that they adjust worse to the model.
-This filter is optional and usually is not needed.

-Regardless of your choice, a R{sup}`2` map will be saved for these modalities.
-This map consist on an image where each pixel value corresponds with the R{sup}`2` for that position.

 (save_maps)=
 ## 7. Saving the maps
 Each time a map or a result is generated, in any of the modalities, a pop-up window will open showing the result.
 In addition, it will be possible to modify the color scale in which it is displayed, specifying the minimum and maximum value, as well as the name of the color palette.